 Surgical Workflow Analysis is an innovative approach for following a surgical process with real -time analysis of live video taken during the procedure.
 It offers an additional layer of quality control and safety to surgical procedures, providing a tool to keeps surgeons and OR staff on track with every small detail.

-The computer can also suggest to the surgeon what the next step should be.
-It could suggest they use a specific tool or display pertinent information at any given time.
-For example, if the operation is to remove a growth and the computer identifies that the growth is visible, then it can display that information together with any other relevant information for the surgeon.
+Surgical Workflow Analysis identifies the stages of a procedure, and gives guidance on what tool to use next, what the next step should be, or by displaying pertinent information at any given time.
+For example, if the operation is to remove a growth and the computer determines that the growth is visible, it will display any information it can gather to aid the surgeon during the procedure.

-Offline video analysis can be useful for building a database of video segments, for training and for quality assessment of the surgeon.
+It can also be used offline for building a database of video segments, training and quality assessment of the surgeon and surgical teams.

-A more complex approach is to use recurrent neural networks, or more specifically, Long Short-Term Memory (LSTM) networks, which analyze a temporal sequence of frames and look for specific cues in the whole temporal sequence.
-One of the more advanced works uses a 3D CNN to analyze the video as a whole and find correlations.
-Then an LSTM network is used to do the final work and decide what stage the video is at.
+The more complex and advanced approach is using recurrent neural networks (RNNs), specifically Long Short-Term Memory (LSTM) networks which analyze a temporal sequence of frames and look for specific cues in throughout the entire temporal sequence.
+More advanced approaches also use a 3D CNN to analyze the video as a whole and find correlations, then implement a LSTM network to decide what stage the video is showing.